purplepip/starter/README.md

 # Why this Starter?

-I tend to use so regularly it's easier for me to bundle what I use together to help me bootstrap my projects.
-The bootstrap project taps into the following *optional* components :
+I tend to use some libraries so regularly it's easier for me to bundle what I use together to help me bootstrap my projects.
+This starter project does this for me and taps into the following *optional* components :

 * Junit & Mockito - for testing
 * Lombok, SL4J and logback - for logging